product-os/transformer-template/README.md

 # Transformer template

-This is a template repository to copy&paste from, when you create your own Transformer.
+This is a template repository to create your own Transformer.

 If you want to learn more about Transformers, there are
 * [the spec](https://docs.google.com/document/d/1zd3pX9Q_4kXGEnnATNdUmBBRS9R_BZB6JZoKguwX8Vk)